Do I Need a Merchant Account to use Paypal?

 Click here to take the first step to your merchant account.
 We aim to get back to you with an update on your application within 1-2 days.

-If you need more information or simply want to talk things through, then call us on 1-800-419-1772.
+If you need more information or simply want to talk things through, then call us at 1-800-419-1772.
 We have a team of experts in the field of credit card and mobile payment processing.
 They will be only too pleased to answer your questions.